GriffinCanCode/Builder/docs/implementation/ACTION_CACHING_HANDLERS.md

 - ✅ **Safe**: HMAC signing prevents tampering
 - ✅ **Compatible**: No breaking changes to existing code or tests
 - ✅ **Maintainable**: Clear patterns that can be replicated
-- ✅ **Comprehensive**: Covers compiled, interpreted, and web languages
+- ✅ **Comprehensive**: Covers compiled, interpreted, web, and codegen languages

 ### Key Metrics by Handler